fpgadeveloper/ethernet96/PetaLinux/README.md

 3. Copies the relevant configuration files from the `src` directory into the created PetaLinux project.
 4. Builds the PetaLinux project.
-5. Generates a BOOT.bin and image.ub file.
+5. Generates a BOOT.BIN, boot.scr and image.ub file.

 For detailed information on the PetaLinux configuration files in the `src` directory, please read the [PetaLinux](hhttps://docs.ethernet96.com/en/latest/programming_guide.html#petalinux "PetaLinux")